Roadside Mowing

 Trees, brush, and other vegetation can compromise rail and public safety by:

-- Impeding motorist sightlines, which increases risk of crossing accidents
+• Impeding motorist sightlines, which increases the risk of crossing accidents.

-- Reduce visibility for train crews at crossings and of train control signals or track side warning devices
+• Reducing visibility for train crews at crossings and of train control signals or trackside warning devices.

-- Excess vegetation can damage the integrity of the railbed, interfere with signals and switches
+• Damaging the integrity of the railbed, interfere with signals and switches.

 CN manages vegetation using both chemical and mechanical methods.
 The track infrastructure is composed of two main sections: